-The Renminbi cinese (yuan) is the currency of Cina.
-Our currency rankings show that the most popular Renminbi cinese (yuan) exchange rate is the CNY to USD rate.
+The Yuan Renminbi chinês is the currency of China.
+Our currency rankings show that the most popular Yuan Renminbi chinês exchange rate is the CNY to USD rate.
 The currency code for Yuan Renminbi is CNY, and the currency symbol is ¥.
-Below, you'll find Renminbi cinese (yuan) rates and a currency converter.
+Below, you'll find Yuan Renminbi chinês rates and a currency converter.

 Early Currency in China

 With a history of over 3000 years, Chinese currency existed in both Ancient and Imperial China.
 In 1914, the Silver Dollar was established as the official currency of the Republic of China, with copper, fen, and nickel coins being added in the 1930s.
 During this time silver appreciated in value, and China could no longer retain the silver standard.
 In 1935, a new currency known as Fǎbì, was issued.

 Introduction of the Gold Yuan and Chinese Yuan Renminbi

 The Gold Yuan replaced the Fǎbì in 1948 at a rate of 1 Gold Yuan to 3 million Yuan Fǎbì.
 That same year, the Yuan Renminbi (often called RMB) was introduced as a way to help stabilize the Communist held areas of mainland China.
 In 1955, a re-evaluation took place and a new Yuan Renminbi was introduced at a rate of 1 new Yuan to 10,000 old Yuan.